Don't Miss the Forest for the Trees: Attentional Vision Calibration for Large Vision Language Models: More Experimental Details

-\textbf{POPE} We employed the official benchmark described in \cite{li2023evaluating}, which comprises 3,000 question-answer pairs across the random, popular, and adversarial settings.
-Our queries followed the structure ‘Is there a [object] in the image?’, where [object] is selected either at random, from the most common objects in the dataset, or from objects that are often found alongside the specified [object], tailored to the random, popular, and adversarial scenarios, respectively.
-The model's effectiveness was assessed by determining if the model-generated response accurately matched the correct answer ('Yes' or 'No'), using metrics such as accuracy, precision, recall, and mean F1-score.\footnote{\href{https://github.com/RUCAIBox/POPE}{https://github.com/RUCAIBox/POPE}}
+\paragraph{POPE.} We utilize the official POPE benchmark~\citep{li2023evaluating}, which includes 3,000 question-answer pairs (across random, popular, and adversarial setups) with queries of the form “Is there a [object] in the image?”.
+Performance is measured by accuracy, precision, recall, and mean F1-score.\footnote{\href{https://github.com/RUCAIBox/POPE}{https://github.com/RUCAIBox/POPE}}